Home NAS System

 image-20251016201719605

-Configure Samba user
+Configure Samba User

 sudo smbpasswd -a username

-Note: Enter the current user name and password.
+Note: Enter the current username and password.
 Please note that the user here must be an existing Linux user.

-Edit Samba config
+Edit Samba Config

 Enter the following command to open the configuration file